 In previous Councils, I did not join the Independent group, first sitting as a Standalone member in 2009-2013, then joining with the Green party member in 2013-2017 as the non-aligned group.
 After the May 2017 elections, I joined the Independent group.

-The groups, as of June 2017, after the Bodmin St Petroc by-election, are as follows.
+The groups, as at October 2018, after a number of byelections since May 2017, are as follows.